 Section 1720.15 Equivalency Examination

 b) The Board shall establish a minimum passing score.
 In establishing a minimum score, the Board will ensure that the score reflects the knowledge and competency of the applicant.
 Any applicant who did not successfully complete the Trainee Basic Law Enforcement or Correctional Officers Training Course or a State academy, and is seeking certification based on other training must successfully pass the Equivalency Examination.
 Prior to December 15, 2022, the minimum passing score will be established by the Board within the range of 60 to 80% of the total score.
 Beginning, December 15, 2022, the acceptable passing score shall be 66%.

-c) The content of the test shall include, but not be limited to, material in the areas specified in Section 7(b) of the Illinois Police Training Act (Act) and subjects covered in the Peace Officer Firearm Training Act [50 ILCS 710].
+c) The content of the test shall include, but not be limited to, material in the areas specified in Section 7(a) of the Illinois Police Training Act (Act) and subjects covered in the Peace Officer and Probation Officer Firearm Training Act [50 ILCS 710].

 d) The Board shall at least biennially review the content of the examination and minimum passing score to ensure accuracy and reliability.